Rubric Best Practices, Examples, and Templates

 2 | description | description | description |

-- Encourage consistent grading for teams
+- Promote consistent grading across instructors

-- They are time consuming to create and apply
+- Time-consuming to design and apply

 - Essays, research projects and presentations